IcedTea: IcedTea-Web

 IcedTea-web provides a free-software Java Web browser plugin.
 It was the first to work in 64-bit browsers under 64-bit Linux, a feature Sun's proprietary JRE later addressed.
 This makes it suitable to enable support for Java applets in 64-bit Mozilla Firefox, among others.
 IcedTea-web also provides a free Java Web Start (Java Network Launching Protocol (JNLP)) implementation.
 Sun had promised to release their plugin and Web Start implementation as part of OpenJDK.
 Despite pressure from the community, Sun Microsystems did not succeed in doing so before the company was acquired by Oracle.
 Development on the IcedTea-web plugin continues, with the latest version of the next-generation plugin supporting Google's Chromium in addition to Firefox.

 Since 2011, development takes place in the separate IcedTea-Web project.
 As of April 2013, Oracle has kept the codebase of the Java plugin fully proprietary, in contrast to the remainder of OpenJDK.
 As of December, 2017, IcedTea-Web 1.7.1 adds support for jdk9.

 As of October 2018, Oracle has announced that public Java Web Start support will end with Java SE 11.
-In March the icedtea-web source code was donated to the AdoptOpenJDK project.
+In March 2019 the icedtea-web source code was donated to the AdoptOpenJDK project.
 Based on this the sources and issue management of IcedTea-Web were migrated to GitHub.

 One goal of the migration is to provide an integration for the Java 8 releases of AdoptOpenJDK, and provide JDK vendor independent installers for IcedTea-Web.
-The integration project is a cooperation between the AdoptOpenJDK community, RedHat, and Karakun AG.
+The integration project is a cooperation between the AdoptOpenJDK community, Red Hat, and Karakun AG.
 The project for the installers is named OpenWebStart and first information can be found here.